 Routine backflow preventer testing is crucial to protect drinking water from becoming contaminated.
-Our team at Unifour Fire & Safety can install, inspect, or test your backflow preventers in North Carolina, South Carolina, Virginia, and Georgia—call us today at 866-511-5540866-511-5540!
+Our team at Unifour Fire & Safety can install, inspect, or test your backflow preventers in North Carolina, South Carolina, and Georgia—call us today at 866-511-5540866-511-5540!

 Contact Us Today for Backflow Preventer Services

 Whether you need to install backflow preventers in your commercial property or schedule routine maintenance or testing, Unifour Fire & Safety is the company you can count on.
-Since 1984, your neighbors in North Carolina, South Carolina, Georgia, and Virginia have relied on our fire protection services and backflow preventer testing to keep their properties safe.
+Since 1984, your neighbors in North Carolina, South Carolina, and Georgia have relied on our fire protection services and backflow preventer testing to keep their properties safe.
 Our knowledgeable fire safety professionals specialize in all aspects of fire protection, including:

 - Fire sprinkler systems

 - Fire extinguishers

 - Commercial kitchen fire suppression